-- 1. A Customer-generator and the Distribution Utility shall enter into a Connection Agreement that is consistent with this Code. - 2.
+- 4. A Customer-generator and the Distribution Utility shall enter into a Connection Agreement that is consistent with this Code and approved by the Energy Commission. - 5.
 A Customer-generator who seeks a connection shall be subject to all applicable laws and bound by the terms and conditions of the Distribution Utility's Conditions of Service as amended.
-These Conditions of Service shall be filed with the Energy Commission and made available on request. - 3.
-The total generating capacity of a net-metered facility shall be limited to 500kW per installation.
+These Conditions of Service shall be filed with the Energy Commission and made available on request.